AlexChapin/EDDFrequencyControl/README.md

 ## Description

 Plays two frequencies concurrently through system speakers.
-Allows setting of 5 preset frequencies along with inputs for custom on the fly frequency generation.
+Allows setting of 5 preset frequencies and startup frequencies along with inputs for custom on the fly frequency generation.

 ### Dependencies